jellyfin/jellyfin.org/docs/general/contributing/issues.md

 ### Reporting Bugs

-When writing an bug issue, please ensure you capture as much relevant detail as possible - this is very important to assist in troubleshooting and triaging/investigating the issue.
+When writing a bug issue, please ensure you capture as much relevant detail as possible - this is very important to assist in troubleshooting and triaging/investigating the issue.
 Some useful elements include:

 - How you installed Jellyfin (upgrade or fresh install)

-- What platform and operating system you're using (Debian, Arch, Docker, etc.)
+- What platform and operating system you are using (Debian, Arch, Docker, etc.)

 - What you were doing that caused the issue to appear